collectiveaccess/ProvidenceDocs/_source/providence/user/export/mappings.rst

 3) Export a Diverse Set of Records ("RDF mode")
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. note:: For advanced users only

-[For advanced users] The error handling in this portion of the code is very poor so you're pretty much left on an island if something goes wrong.
+The error handling in this portion of the code is very poor so you're pretty much left on an island if something goes wrong.

 Sometimes a limited export scope to for example ca_objects like in the previous example is not enough to meet the target format requirements.
 Occasionally you may want to build a kind of 'mixed' export where records from multiple database entities (objects, list items, places, ...) are treated equally.
 We have found this requirement when trying to use the exporter to generate an RDF graph, hence the name.
 The export framework originally wasn't designed for this case but the caUtils export-data command offers a way around that.
 The switch --rdf enables this so called "RDF mode".
 In this mode, you again use -f to specify the output file and you have to provide an additional configuration file (see Configuration_File_Syntax) which tells the exporter about the records and corresponding mappings which will be used for this export.